September 25, 2013

 So I will say it again; I have worked with them all.
 See my resume.
 Everything is the same, only the emphasis changes with different groups.
-If someone advertise "Krav Maga seminar for police", OK, but if he advertises, "Police Krav Maga", then you know right away it is a money making deal and it is not real.
+If someone advertises "Krav Maga seminar for police", OK, but if he advertises, "Police Krav Maga", then you know right away it is a money-making deal and it is not real.
 Stay away, be warned, this is a waste of time and money.
 There are many instructors out there who will say anything to get your money.

 Back in 2009, two Corrections Officers in a USA Maximum security prison.
 They felt our style was perfect for their work.
 But, just regular guys at the seminar, I did not know their professions until after the seminar.
 One Krav Maga fits all.